Workflow: Visium HD cell-level

 )

-Next, we focus on whether Myeloid cells show distinct expression patterns when they are located close to Tumour cells.
+Next, we focus on whether Myeloid cells show distinct expression patterns when they are located close to Tumor cells.

 stateChanges <- calcStateChanges(